CDCgov/PyRenew/model/docs/getting-started.md

 the `sample()` method.
-The benefit of this design is the definition of the sample function can be arbitrary, allowing the user to either sample from a distribution using `numpyro.sample()`, compute fixed quantities (like a mechanistic equation,) or return a fixed value (like a pre-computed PMF.)
+The benefit of this design is the definition of the sample function can be arbitrary, allowing the user to either sample from a distribution using `numpyro.sample()`, compute fixed quantities (like a mechanistic equation), or return a fixed value (like a pre-computed PMF.)
 For instance, we may be interested in estimating a PMF, in which case a `RandomVariable` sampling function may roughly be defined as: